 This policy does not apply to paid or unpaid time-off, sabbatical, and other leaves for Academic employees; these benefits require that approval of the President or their delegate.

 “Employee benefits” includes all forms of direct or indirect reimbursements, subsidies, payments, etc. for non-business activities, as defined by Internal Revenue regulations.
-For Staff and Temporary employees, this also means any paid or unpaid time-off leave outside of time-off covered in University personnel policies.
+For staff and part time employees, this also means any paid or unpaid time-off leave outside of time-off covered in University personnel policies.